 One of the main reasons in-chair whitening is popular is because it can offer an instant result, perfect for those with an upcoming important event such as a job interview or wedding.
 For the take-home treatment, your desired result may take up to 10-14 days to achieve, although you may notice a change after 3-4 days.
 It is important to follow the directions to achieve the best results.
 Our team will explain everything you need to know to safely and correctly use the treatment at home.

 There are two professional ways to achieve an alluring white smile.
 The first is an in-chair procedure that takes a little over an hour and can whiten your teeth in just the one appointment.
-Compared to the take-home procedure where you will achieve the same results, but over two weeks if using it nightly.
-During the in-chair procedure, the carbamide peroxide gel is applied to your teeth and activated by a special developed light.
+Compared to the take-home procedure where you will achieve similar results, but over two weeks if using it nightly.
+During the in-chair procedure, the gel is applied to your teeth and activated by a special developed light.
 The gel may need to be re-applied two or three times during your appointment.
 The take home kit contains the same whitening gel as the in-chair procedure - just not as strong.
 You will be made custom-made trays just for your teeth for the perfect fit.
 This will allow maximum contact with your tooth enamel whilst protecting your gums.
 They are worn for a certain amount of time - mainly overnight for convenience.
-Many of our patients prefer the take-home procedure as the can lighten their smile in the comfort and privacy of their own home, at times to suit their schedule.
+Many of our patients prefer the take-home procedure as they can lighten their smile in the comfort and privacy of their own home, at times to suit their schedule.
 If choosing the in-chair procedure you will need to stabilse the shade with a take-home treatment as well.